 Mild cleansers are usually recommended by dermatologists, especially for delicate facial skin.
 Harsh cleansers irritate skin and cause breakouts, which would be a very bad thing, indeed.

-To learn more about mild cleansers, check out the links on the next page.
+To learn more about mild cleansers, check out the links below.